-iTranslate Voice for iPhone and iPad review
+iTranslate Voice full review

 iTranslate Voice from Sonico Mobile makes light work of communicating in a range of languages by translating on the fly.
 Thanks to some clever technology, which Sonico suggests is "sophisticated voice recognition and machine translation software," users can communicate clearly and precisely by simply talking into their iPhone, iPad or iPod touch.
 Interestingly, it's revealed in the credits to be Nuance and Microsoft Translator powering the app.